OUR ULTIMATE COVID BOOKING GUARANTEE. FIND OUT MORE

 Flip flops might not be high fashion – but with Singapore’s tropical (and unpredictable) climate, they have become an obvious choice for many.
 Like many other countries in Southeast Asia, Singapore doesn’t observe four seasons but experiences weather patterns that depend on the monsoon seasons (i.e dry weather for the beginning of the year and wet towards the end).
 That said, passing showers are common in Singapore, even if it is blistering hot (so carrying an umbrella wouldn’t hurt too).

 One of the biggest pet peeves of Singaporeans?
 Being stereotyped by tourists.
 The last thing you should do is walk up to a local and assume he or she can’t speak English.
 Despite the varying cultural makeup of Singaporeans, English has always been taught in schools as a primary language, followed by a student’s mother tongue, which is likely to be either Malay, Mandarin or Tamil.
+However, Culture Trip recommends brushing up on your Singlish if you want to really earn brownie points with locals.

 Taxi drivers in Asia have got quite a bad reputation for inflating fares for tourists.
 This practice is almost impossible in Singapore, where taxis are regulated and distances are fairly calculated through the meter.
 In fact, with the introduction of cheaper services like Grab and Uber in Singapore, hailing a taxi is no longer a painstaking process as locals generally avoid them due to the high price.

 Due to the small size of the city, getting from one point to another in Singapore is not time-consuming.
 Major landmarks are also well-connected through a comprehensive train network, which gets you from suburban parts of Singapore to the heart of the city under 30 minutes.
+Read up on how to navigate transport in Singapore.

 If the thought of exploring a city without a data connection scares you, then this is good news.
 While the majority of cafes and restaurants provide a free Wi-Fi connection, public spaces like libraries and shopping malls are powered by “Wireless@SG” – a free connection for anyone, including tourists!
 All you have to do is input your mobile number for an OTP (one-time password) and you’re all set.